nicholas1022/instana-distributed-tracing/presentation/Introduction.md

 # Methodology
-This application uses traceGraph to store and manipulate the data of the traces.
+This application uses graph to store and manipulate the data of the traces.